gregopet/grails-json-apis/README.md

 Find all the corner cases in which the current implementation wouldn't work.
 Then further in the future an API documenting script would be nice, producing charts or markdown docs from the data contained in the annotation(s).
+And finally it should be possible to read the domain class annotations and create configurations for those 3rd party JSON renderers which currently seem to perform better than the native Grails implementation.